Interoception in the Classroom: The Hidden Eighth SenseInteroception in the Classroom: The Hidden Eighth Sense: practical strategies for teachers

 Anxiety

-For these pupils, interoception work focuses on normalisation rather than heightened awareness.
-Activities help pupils understand that body signals fluctuate naturally throughout the day and that a fast heartbeat does not always mean danger.
+For these learners, interoception work focuses on normalisation rather than heightened awareness.
+Activities help learners understand that body signals fluctuate naturally throughout the day and that a fast heartbeat does not always mean danger.
 "Your heart beats faster after running, after laughing, and when you're nervous.
 Let's notice what your heart does after we do some star jumps compared to when we sit quietly."

 Practical Classroom Activities